cse442-at-ub/cse442-semester-project-bugs-are-features/README.md

 5. The edit window will look like the image shown below.
 It has a heading on top and a message/interaction space in its body.
 6. Make sure to give a meaningful heading/title to the scene boxes which would describe the conversation that would take place in that particular scene.
 A good practice should be to keep it short.
 7. Next step is to add interaction links which will create more scene boxes and progress the story further.
 In the picture below I have filled out the starting scene box with some example interaction with the ghost and the player.
-8. As shown in the picture above, you should follow these writing coventions while making an interaction:
+8. As shown in the picture above, you should follow these writing conventions while making an interaction:
    * The message that the ghost is saying/replying to the user choice should always be on the first line.
    * Enter each subsequent user reply to that message should be in a new line.
-   * To link a user reply to a new/exisitng scene box, use the following format `[[Reply to the ghost->Name of the scene box to link]]`.
+   * To link a user reply to a new/existing scene box, use the following format `[[Reply to the ghost->Name of the scene box to link]]`.
 9. This is what your workspace should look like after you have added three replies to the ghost message in the 'Start' scene box.
 10. After you are satisfied by the story you can export it to JSON simply by clicking on the play button on the bottom left part of the screen.
 This will open up a new tab with the JSON representation of the story you just created.

-These are the basic funcationalities you need to create complex non-linear stories and export it to JSON for integration in the application.
+These are the basic functionalities you need to create complex non-linear stories and export it to JSON for integration in the application.
 The next section will have more information of the generated JSON format.

 ### Story JSON Format